foundrybot-ca/foundrybot/README.md

 You only need **Bash** and a few standard tools.
 FoundryBot will happily integrate *with* your existing stack, but it does **not require** any of it.

+## Requirements

+1 "build" computer, where the script is executed FROM 1 "TARGET" server, hardware or hypervisor, appliance or cloud

+## How to?

+#1 download proxmox and install as the "TARGET"
+#2 git clone onto your "BUILD" instance
+#3 ssh-copy-id root -> "TARGET"
+#4 modify the script defaults, make sure to select your "TARGET"
+#5 ./deploy.sh

 ---